 All you would like to know about your ultrasound scan

 What is pregnancy screening and why do we do it?

-Screening in pregnancy is done in order to examine the baby’s development and health while still in its mother’s womb.
+Screening in pregnancy is performed in order to examine the baby’s development and wellbeing whilst it is still in the mother’s womb.

-In most cases we can detect your baby’s heartbeat 6 weeks into the pregnancy and examine the majority of its structures after 12 weeks.
-Our findings in those screening allow us to diagnose various issues the baby and its mother can potentially encounter during all 40 weeks of pregnancy.
+In most cases we can detect your baby’s heartbeat 6 weeks into the pregnancy and examine many of its structures after 12 weeks.
+The findings we encounter via screening allow us to diagnose various issues the baby and its mother could potentially face during all 40 weeks of pregnancy.

 What is ultrasound scanning?
 Is it safe?

 Extensive research has been done on ultrasound scanning and there is NO evidence that it can be harmful to a baby or its mother.
 We use a special probe that sends a high frequency beam of sound waves, which then bounces off the baby in womb back into the probe and then translates it into an image.

 Diagnostic ultrasound was first invented in the 1950-1960s.
 Since then, ultrasound technology has improved exponentially.
 With our advanced technology, we are now able to view your baby at an incredibly high resolution from when it is the size of a plum, in 3D and 4D (moving 3D).
 We can share those images and videos with you via secure cloud software, which you can access on your smartphone instantly!

 In most cases, the scan will be done transabdominally i.e. on the surface of your stomach.
 Our doctor will ask you to lay on a specially designed examination bed and will then apply a gel on your tummy (which is warmed for your comfort).
 This allows the transducer to slide freely on the surface of your tummy and for the clinician/sonographer to identify the different structures of your baby from various angles.
 Depending on the scan you opted for, the whole process should take 15-45 minutes.